Veikkosuhonen/SimplyHTTP/README.md

 deb for Linux in the latest release

+Please do write an issue if you notice a bug or have a feature request or idea!

 ### Building from source

 If you want to build binaries for your target platform, use a recent version of IntelliJ Idea with the Compose Multiplatform plugin, and JDK version >= 15